kdheepak/blog/content/32-neovim-languageserver-julia.md

 That should download and install `LanguageServer.jl` and `SymbolServer.jl` into your global environment.
 You also may want to use [`JuliaEditorSupport/julia-vim`](https://github.com/JuliaEditorSupport/julia-vim) for syntax highlighting and other niceties.

-At the time of writing, you'll have to make some changes to `julials` file.
+At the moment you'll have to make some changes to `julials` file.
 The changes are in this PR: <https://github.com/neovim/nvim-lsp/pull/258>.

-And at the time of writing, neovim v0.5.0 isn't released yet, so you'll have to get the latest commit on `master` and build from source or download a release from the [`nightly`](https://github.com/neovim/neovim/releases/tag/nightly) tag on github.
+And, at the moment neovim v0.5.0 isn't released yet.
+You'll have to get the latest commit on `master` and build from source, or download a release from the [`nightly`](https://github.com/neovim/neovim/releases/tag/nightly) tag on github.

 Here is a minimal `.vimrc` configuration that works with `NVIM v0.5.0-539-g91e41c857`.